Dr Marcello Riggio

-- 2014 - ongoing: British Society for Oral and Dental Research - Honorary Secretary
+- 2014 - present: British Society for Oral and Dental Research - Honorary Secretary

-- 2012 - ongoing: Association of Basic Science Teachers in Dentistry - Councillor
+- 2012 - present: Association of Basic Science Teachers in Dentistry - Councillor

 - 2010 - 2013: British Society for Oral and Dental Research - Councillor

-- 2008 - ongoing: British Society for Oral and Dental Research - Secretary/Treasurer, Oral Microbiology & Immunology Group Committee Management Group
+- 2008 - present: British Society for Oral and Dental Research - Secretary/Treasurer, Oral Microbiology & Immunology Group Committee Management Group

 - 2005 - 2008: British Society for Oral and Dental Research - Member, Oral Microbiology & Immunology Group Committee Managment Group